6 tips for choosing a university abroad without visiting campus

 Here are six tips to consider.

-Chat with an admissions representative
+Chat with an admissions representative from a university abroad

 Now that university regional representatives aren't really traveling due to Covid-19, there are a lot more virtual events and opportunities to chat with them online either in groups or individually.

-One word of advice though--just don’t judge the university based on this experience alone (though hopefully it's a positive one!).
+One word of advice though -- just don’t judge the university based on this experience alone (though hopefully it's a positive one!).

 Remember, the person may be having a bad day, may be new to the university or may be dealing with his/her own set of challenges.